muratk5n/thirdwave/en/README.md

 ---

 Moldova is NATO-friendly?
-If they were opportunistic they would give Russia access in return for Odessa Oblast.
+If they were opportunistic they would give Russia access for Western Ukraine in return for Odessa Oblast.

 ---